Criminal court

 Canadian Judicial Council

-A general reference for self-represented litigants appearing in Canadian courts.
-Includes SRL’s rights and responsibilities, first steps in your criminal case, bail, building your defence, legal research, court processes, jury, sentencing, and more.
-Also provides a list of Canadian and BC resources.
+This resource has information for self-represented litigants (SRLs) who have been accused of a crime and are appearing in Canadian criminal court.
+It includes SRL’s rights and responsibilities, first steps in your criminal case, bail, building your defence, legal research, court processes, jury, sentencing, and more.

 Publications for Victims of Crime